Leap of faith: Interpretation by other philosophers

 Immanuel Kant used the term "leap" in his 1784 essay, Answering the Question: What is Enlightenment?, writing: "Dogmas and formulas, these mechanical tools designed for reasonable use—or rather abuse—of his natural gifts, are the fetters of an everlasting nonage.
 The man who casts them off would make an uncertain leap over the narrowest ditch, because he is not used to such free movement.
 That is why there are only a few men who walk firmly, and who have emerged from nonage by cultivating their own minds."

 Some theistic realms of thought do not agree with the implications that this phrase carries.
 C. S. Lewis argues against the idea that Christianity requires a "leap of faith".
 One of Lewis' arguments is that supernaturalism, a basic tenet of Christianity, can be logically inferred based on a teleological argument regarding the source of human reason.
 Some Christians are less critical of the term and do accept that religion requires a "leap of faith".

-Jacobi, Hegel, and C. S. Lewis wrote about Christianity in accordance with their understanding.
+Friedrich Heinrich Jacobi, Georg Wilhelm Friedrich Hegel, and C. S. Lewis wrote about Christianity in accordance with their understanding.
 Kierkegaard was of the opinion that faith was unexplainable and inexplicable.
 The more a person tries to explain personal faith to another, the more entangled that person becomes in language and semantics but "recollection" is "das Zugleich, the all-at-once," that always brings him back to himself.

 In the 1916 article "The Anti-Intellectualism of Kierkegaard", David F. Swenson wrote:

 H2 plus O becomes water, and water becomes ice, by a leap.
 The change from motion to rest, or vice versa, is a transition which cannot be logically construed; this is the basic principle of Zeno's dialectic [...]
 It is therefore transcendent and non-rational, and its coming into existence can only be apprehended as a leap.
 In the same manner, every causal system presupposes an external environment as the condition of change.
 Every transition from the detail of an empirical induction to the ideality and universality of law, is a leap.
 In the actual process of thinking, we have the leap by which we arrive at the understanding of an idea or an author.

 In Kierkegaard's meaning, purely theological assertions are subjective truths and they cannot be either verified or invalidated by science, i.e. through objective knowledge.
 For him, choosing if one is for or against a certain subjective truth is a purely arbitrary choice.
 He calls the jump from objective knowledge to religious faith a leap of faith, since it means subjectively accepting statements which cannot be rationally justified.
 For him the Christian faith is the result of the trajectory initiated by such choices, which don't have and cannot have a rational ground (meaning that reason is neither for or against making such choices).
 Objectively regarded, purely theological assertions are neither true nor false.